benjypng/logseq-powerblocks-plugin/README.md

 - `<%DATE:next tuesday%>`
   In this example, if the template is used on a journal page, it will be relative to the journal day.
 But if used on a page, it will be relative to today.

-- `<%IFDAYOFWEEK:1"%>`
-  Block containing this syntax will only be added if the day of the week matches the syntax.
-0 is Sunday, 1 is Monday and so on.

-- `<%IFMONTHOFYEAR:2%>`
-  Block containing this syntax will only be added if the month of the year matches the syntax.
-0 is January, 1 is February and so on.

-- `<%IFDATE:tomorrow%>`
-  Block containing this syntax will only be added if the date mentioned in the block matches the current date.

 - `<%DAY%>`
   This simply replaces the syntax with the current day.